-Teachers are at the forefront of the battle to fight fake news.
-Each day they have opportunities to help students learn to use critical thinking skills to analyze media in their lives.
-However, they may not have the skills or knowledge of journalism to do this.
+Teachers are at the forefront of the battle to fight misinformation and disinformation.
+Every day they have opportunities to help students learn to use critical thinking skills to analyze news and social media in their lives.
+However, they may not have the digital skills or knowledge of journalism to do this.
+The skills and tools they need to learn are not being taught by the school librarian.

-My media literacy program called “A Journalist’s Toolbox to Fight Fake News” can help educators learn:
+My news and social media literacy program called “A Journalist’s Toolbox to Fight Fake News” can help educators learn:

 - To define fake news, the forms it can take and the motivation for it.